compute-tooling/compute-studio/docs/docs/publish/guide.md

 ## Functions

-Compute Studio interacts with your model using [4 Python functions](/publish/functions/): one for getting the model's version, one for getting the default inputs, one for validating user inputs, and one for running the model.
+Compute Studio interacts with your model using [4 Python functions](/publish/functions/):

+1. `get_version`: Returns the model's version.
+2. `get_inputs`: Returns the default inputs.
+3. `validate_inputs`: Validate user inputs.
+4. `run_model`: Run the model and return the results.

 ## Publish